Clubbed Thumb: What the Constitution Means to Me

 In 2017, Clubbed Thumb developed and produced the world premiere of Heidi Schreck's What the Constitution Means to Me in partnership with True Love Productions, as part of Clubbed Thumb's annual Summerworks festival at the 89-seat Wild Project in New York's East Village, featuring Heidi, Danny Wolohan and Rosdely Ciprian.
 It ran for 11 sold-out performances.
 The production went on to have a run at Berkeley Rep, followed by an Off-Broadway run at New York Theatre Workshop where it was met with a great deal of enthusiasm.
-In 2019 the production transferred to a Broadway run at the Helen Hayes Theater, for which it was nominated for two Tony Awards (including Best Play and Best Actress), and well as winning a number of other accolades and being named a Pulitzer Prize finalist.
+In 2019 the production transferred to a Broadway run at the Hayes Theater, for which it was nominated for two Tony Awards (including Best Play and Best Actress), and well as winning a number of other accolades and being named a Pulitzer Prize finalist.

 Oral History of Clubbed Thumb

 Clubbed Thumb's first production was dragged fitfully to the stage by the four members of a semi-regular bridge game in the snowbound winter of 1996: Meg MacCary, Maria Striar, Arne Jokela (Joe), and Jay Worthington.
 The House of Candles (fondly remembered as the 'House of Firetraps') was rented, roles were divvied up (Meg starring, Maria directing, Joe and Jay designing, as it turned out), dozens of friends were enlisted, and what would become Clubbed Thumb's provocative and influential Summerworks series was born.

-Grasping for a name to (more or less) fill in paperwork, without consideration of longevity and with no concept of the allusions, Meg pulled a book of palmistry off Maria's shelf, fatefully flipping to a goofy sketch of what looked to be a toe labeled, "clubbed thumb"... fatefully because in this Victorian pseudo-science (as Clubbed Thumb fans will find appropriate), a clubbed thumb is defined as a digit missing the phalange that represents Reason!
-Further, possessors of a clubbed thumb are said to be willful and passionate (it has also been referred to as "the murderer’s thumb").
+The name was chosen by Meg while completing paper work, after she selected a book on palmistry off Maria's shelf,and ecnountered a diagram labeled, "clubbed thumb".
+The term has an additional significance in the context of Victorian palmistry, in which a clubbed thumb was described as lacking the phalange associated with reason.
+Individuals with clubbed thumbs were also characterized as willful and patinate and the feature was sometimes referred to as the murderer’s thumb.

 It was a gleefully arbitrary act of naming, but its strange suggestiveness has proved an excellent match for Clubbed Thumb's theatrical sensibility.

 Summerworks' original structure was similarly born of somewhat arbitrary limitations: The House of Candles was rented for a month, but Clubbed Thumb's first play was short and the run limited by Actors' Equity to sixteen performances.
 So colleagues and former classmates were asked if they had anything they’d like to show.
 To maximize the use of the rental, time slots at 8pm, 10pm, and occasionally midnight were scheduled.
 Thus, the 90-minute play limit – half-an-hour for set change.